BACKGROUND TO INVEST FOR JOBS

 If there are barriers to investment or trade – for example a local shortage of skilled labour, insufficient performance of the local supply industry or poor infrastructure – we examine how these can be dismantled to pave the way for investments.
 For this purpose, we for example conduct project development workshops with companies in Germany and in our partner countries as part of our Business & Invest Lab.

 Small and medium-sized are a driver of job creation on the African continent.
-In order to enhance the competitiveness of SMEs in Africa, we support them in reducing obstacles to investment and in tapping into new markets.
+In order to enhance the competitiveness of SMEs in Africa, we support them in tapping into new markets.
 At the same time, we promote cooperation between European (particularly German) and African SMEs, for example to strengthen cooperation and supply structures and to internationalise value chains.